 What are the penalties for a misdemeanor in Federal court?

 Penalties for the same offense may be different in federal versus state court.
 For example, in Virginia state court DUI or DWI offenses may carry mandatory minimum jail sentences.
 In federal court, however, these mandatory minimums may be imposed differently than through straight incarceration.
 A U.S. District Magistrate Judge has discretion to sentence a defendant to home confinement rather than incarceration on a mandatory minimum DUI offense.
 Additionally, the while the State of Virginia has the authority to suspend a Virginia driver's license, the federal Government does not.
 Therefore, rather that a “restricted license,” a defendant may find himself subject to “restricted driving privileges” that are conditions of probation.
 Of course, the federal court is free to notify the Virginia DMV of the conviction, and the Virginia DMV may take its own action, but the federal court itself, cannot suspend or restrict a Virginia driver's license.
 Federal probation programs utilize ASAP classes and drug treatment similar to Virginia probation offices.
 Importantly, federal courts do not typically align with state courts for deferred dispositions.
 Deferred disposition options that may be available to a defendant in a state court may not be available in a federal court and vice versa.

 Federal misdemeanor offenses are categorized by “class:”

 If you are charged with a federal misdemeanor offense, you want an attorney with federal experience, who is familiar with the differences between federal and state court.
 An attorney who typically handles only state misdemeanors may not be aware of other options presented in United States District Court.
-Contact the experienced attorneys at Harris Carmichael & Ellis for your initial free consultation to see what options you may have available on your federal misdemeanor case.
+Contact the experienced attorneys at Carmichael Ellis & Brock, PLLC for your initial free consultation to see what options you may have available on your federal misdemeanor case.